jcherniak/vscode-workspace-config-plus/README.md

 #### Limitations

-All configuration setting values are ultimately stored and persisted in the native VS Code workspace configuration files (e.g. `.vscode/settings.json`).
+All configuration setting values are ultimately stored and persisted in the native workspace configuration files (e.g. `.vscode/settings.json`, `.cursor/mcp.json`).
 However, because these features are added via an extension there are some associated limitations and accordingly we'd strongly advise against manually modifying those native files when using the extension, and instead advise managing your configuration in the shared/local files.

 - You can utilize inline comments in the `*.local.json` and `*.shared.json` files, but any comments from those files are not persisted into the native VS Code configuration file.
 - Any comments added to the native VS Code configuration file (e.g. `settings.json`) will be lost when any configuration updates are applied based on changes to the local/shared files.